 The Plan has two levels of appeal.
 First, if your claim for benefits is denied in whole or in part, you must appeal the denial in writing to the appropriate Plan representative listed in the denial letter you receive from the Plan.
 This Plan representative may be an individual employed by the Claims Administrator or another representative of the Plan appointed by the Plan Administrator.
 You will have one hundred and eighty (180) days from receipt of the written notice of denial of your initial claim to submit an appeal for a full and fair review of your claim.
 You may submit with your appeal any written comments, documents, records and any other information related to your claim.
 Upon your request, you will also have access to, and the right to obtain copies of, all documents, records and information relevant to your claim free of charge.
-Additionally, any medical or vocational experts whose advice was obtained in the initial determination.
+Additionally, any medical or vocational experts whose advice was obtained in the initial determination will be disclosed, even if their advice was not relied upon to make the initial determination.